rht-labs/s2i-config-jenkins/README.md

 To Integrate with slack follow the steps at https://github.com/jenkinsci/slack-plugin.
 Particularly, create a webhook at  https://customteamname.slack.com/services/new/jenkins-ci.
 After the webhook setup is complete at slack, record and add the below environmental variables.
 You can retrieve the values on your [slack dashboard](https://my.slack.com/services/new/jenkins-ci).
 Make sure you are logged into the correct team.
 1. The base url as `SLACK_BASE_URL`
 2. The slack room you selected as the default slack channel as `SLACK_ROOM`
 3. A jenkins credential needs to be created.
 Use the id of the credential for the environmental variable `SLACK_TOKEN_CREDENTIAL_ID`.
 When creating this credential in OpenShift, create a secret that syncs withe jenkins and uses the key secrettext.
-Prepend the namespaces to the credential name.
-For example, if you create a secret named `slack-token` in the namespace `jenkins` then this variable would be `jenkins-slack-token`.
+The namespace will automatically be prepended to the credential name.
+For example, if you create a secret named `slack-token` in the namespace `jenkins` then this variable would be `slack-token` and jenkins will look for the sync'd credential `jenkins-slack-token`.
 4. Optionally, you can add your slack team name with the variable `SLACK_TEAM`

 ## SonarQube Integration